kratisto/docs/pages/public_cloud/ai_machine_learning/training_guide_04_concepts_resources/guide.en-asia.md

 This panel shows the usage and limit of ephemeral storage allocated to your job.
 Jobs can use ephemeral storage for data not within a synchronised container.

 > [!warning]
-> If your usage go beyond the limit of the ephemeral storage, your job will be evicted.
+> If your usage goes beyond the limit of the ephemeral storage, your job will be rejected.

 ## Feedback